-If you conduct orchestras, then your company likely has a test case management system (TMS).
+If you conduct manual testing, then your company likely has a test case management system (TMS).
 I want to tell you a little about our one.

 But first, let me say a few words about our team.
 We are the Quality Assurance Unit at Avito.
 You can read more about our company here.